 The Chancellor's Award for Advancing Institutional Excellence is a grant presented annually to a distinguished faculty member at the University of California, Berkeley based on distinctive contributions and auspicious success in enhancing diversity and the principles of equity and inclusion.

-The criteria for the award are based on those in the University of California Academic Personnel Manual (APM-210) for appointment or promotion of ladder rank faculty.
-The policy states: "These contributions to diversity can take a variety of forms including efforts to advance equitable access to education, public service that addresses the needs of California's diverse population, or research in a scholar's area of expertise that highlights inequalities."
+The criteria for the award are based on those in the University of California Academic Personnel Manual (APM 210-d) for appointment or promotion of faculty members.
+The policy states: "These contributions to diversity can take a variety of forms including efforts to advance equitable access to education, public service that addresses the needs of California's diverse population, or research in a scholar's area of expertise that highlights inequalities.”
+While nominees will usually be members of the Academic Senate, clinical faculty, lecturers with security of employment, and other long-term faculty may be considered in exceptional circumstances.

 Illustrations of demonstrated leadership in these areas may include: